Pedromacedo41/MAP573/README.md

 ## About usage and folder structure:

-The python jupyter notebook (with the code of the RNN) is whitin the root directory.
-Other important files/folders:
+Files/folders:

 + **./Data** stores all used data
 + **./powerpoint** stores ppt presentations
-+ **./src** stores python an R scripts
++ **./src** stores python an R scripts.
+This folder is splitted into each person of the group code.
+But this **doesn't mean** each one of these files don't contain another person code.

 + **./RVis** keeps all the code to generate the R Visualisation tool
 + **./Suppor Material** keeps articles, notebooks, etc, with relevant information

+## Source Files:

++ Everything related to the R statistic analysis and shiny app is whithin the single file "app.R" +

 ## How to run R visualisation app